 Parkinsons), osteoporosis, diabetes etc. One probable cause of

-ubiquitous infection with intestinal parasites and/or H. pylori,
+infection with intestinal parasites and/or H. pylori, both which

-the next few weeks in order to prevent millions of deaths - are
+next few weeks in order to prevent millions of deaths - are nutritional

-nutritional deficiencies, particularly in vitamin D, boron, omega
+deficiencies, particularly in vitamin D, boron, omega 3 PUFAs and

-3 PUFAs and probably other nutrients such as vitamin C. For
+probably other nutrients such as vitamin C. For brevity I state

 given all this research, do so many disease support groups, clinicians

 and some researchers fail to recognise that inadequate nutrition (and

 technicians make sure power supply voltages are correct before